 Shore Protect Team builds dock and pier systems for Lake Livingston residential waterfront property owners across all four counties - floating and fixed dock platforms, covered boat slips, and fishing structures appropriate for the East Texas lake environment.
 The lake's managed water levels from the Trinity River Authority influence dock design - water levels on Lake Livingston can vary seasonally and during drought periods, making floating dock systems practical for many properties.
 All dock materials on Lake Livingston use freshwater pressure-treated timber or composite systems appropriate for the East Texas lake environment.

 Send Shore Protect Team your Lake Livingston property location and county along with photos of your shoreline, dock, and bank conditions.
-We assess the TRA permit requirements and wave conditions for your specific Lake Livingston location and provide a preliminary cost estimate.
 Contact Shore Protect Team to begin your Lake Livingston waterfront project.